Comfort Care

 Stage 7: Very Severe Cognitive Decline

-The seventh stage is a place of profound cognitive decline.
+The seventh and the final stage is a place of profound cognitive decline.
 Here, individuals are unable to communicate or care for themselves.
 Symptoms include the inability to speak and loss of motor skills.
 Since the patient is bedridden, he or she depends completely on others for all daily activities.
 Here it is the advanced dementia phase, where the challenges are most profound.
 If it remains persistent, there is a fear in the reduction of the life expectancy of the patient.

 Navigating the stages of dementia is a complex journey, and it often leads to the advanced dementia phase.
 Understanding each stage and the associated symptoms is vital for providing the right care and support.
 Caregivers, families, and healthcare professionals working together can provide a supportive and enriching environment for individuals with dementia, offering therapies and activities that stimulate cognition and make the journey less painful.
 Though the patients lose their memory, they still have the capacity to love and laugh.
 At last, if the dementia progresses to its advanced stages, we would be more than kind to admit the patient to a promising memory care facility.